 - Go to the Certificate & secret section and click + New client secret

-- All the other informations you can find in the Overview section
+- You can find all the other information in the Overview section

 - Select +New -> Data pipeline and enter a name